nalsai/nalsai.de/content/en/blog/seki-juku.md

 ![](XLE55406-cropped.jpg)

-Before we left, I bought some Shiratama dango to take with me.
+Before we left, I bought some *Shiratama dango* to take with me.

 It was a really nice trip, and I would recommend it to anyone in the area.
+Even the power and network cables were buried to support the historical look of Seki-juku and there is a branch of the Hyakugo Bank inside a building just like the other historical buildings there, which makes it look like it's a traditional business from there.
 It is nice to see initiatives to preserve the history of the area, and I hope that it will continue to be preserved for future generations.
 The very nice museums that have been created in recent years are a good sign.

 ---